-- 4.2 With respect to the supply of residential land for housing the subject site is, in my opinion, a strategically placed parcel of land that can readily provide desperately needed housing for the community. - 4.3 The Commission will be well aware of the need to provide for housing in the Wakatipu Basin.
-The need for housing is exemplified by the fact that the district has Housing Accord status and is a High Growth Area under the NPS for Urban Development Capacity.
-Residential sections sell out in a matter of hours (or days)

-of coming onto the market, with many of the big developments (Shotover Country and Hanley Downs) have hundreds of people on the waiting list.
+- 4.2 With respect to the supply of residential land for housing the subject site is, in my opinion, a strategically placed parcel of land that can readily provide desperately needed housing for the community, especially in such a centrally located area with outstanding living amenity. - 4.3 The Commission will be well aware of the need to provide for housing in the Wakatipu Basin.
+The need for housing is exemplified by the fact that the district has SHA status (in the Wakatipu Basin) and is a High Growth Area under the NPS for Urban Development Capacity.
+Residential sections sell out in a matter of minutes of coming onto the market, with many of the big developments (Shotover Country and Hanley Downs) having hundreds of people on the waiting list. - 4.4 The QLDC's Housing Accord and Special Housing Areas Act 2013 Implementation Policy (dated 24 November 2016) assists the Council in deciding to recommend the establishment of SHAs to the Minister and in considering applications for resource consents for qualifying development within SHAs.
+In my view, some of the criteria listed in that policy is helpful in the consideration of this requested zoning.
+The relevant criteria include location, strategic direction, infrastructure, community feedback, and timely development.